Camera autofocus is always the hottest topic among reviewers and a major concern among users.

 How I’ve Set My Autofocus

-When shooting with any sort of object tracking on any of these cameras one thing I really like about the Nikon Z8 over any other brand of camera, is how quickly you can change between the different focus modes.
+When shooting with any sort of object tracking on any of these cameras, one thing I really like about the Nikon Z8 over any other brand of camera is how quickly you can change between the different focus modes.
 Do you want a zone box?
-Push a Function button and it instantly switches.
+Push a Function button, and it instantly switches.

-Alternatively, I’m thinking of flipping it and setting the default shooting method as a Zone box, and pushing Fn2 for the all-area AF.
+Alternatively, I’m thinking of flipping it, setting the default shooting method as a Zone box, and pushing Fn2 for the all-area AF.
 It doesn’t matter too much because it’s very quick to cycle between the focus modes when pushing the dedicated focus button on the bottom left of the camera and then using one of the function wheels to change the settings.

-This is all slightly different from how I shot on the Z6 where I needed one of the function buttons to work as the AF control toggle.
-Also, the Z6 tracking wasn’t as good so it wasn’t a feature I wanted to use all the time, so I set tracking to be Fn1 on that camera and Fn2 was my dedicated AF control button.
+This is all slightly different from how I shot on the Z6, where I needed one of the function buttons to work as the AF control toggle.
+Also, the Z6 tracking wasn’t as good, so it wasn’t a feature I wanted to use all the time, so I set tracking to be Fn1 on that camera, and Fn2 was my dedicated AF control button.

 Nikon Z8 Street Photography Autofocus – Conclusions